sonata-project/dev-kit/CONTRIBUTING.md

 There are several labels that will help determine what the next version number will be.
 Apply the first label that matches one of this conditions, in that order:

 - `major`: there is a BC-break.
-The PR SHOULD target the `master` branch.
+The PR SHOULD target the unstable branch.
 - `minor`: there is a backwards-compatible change in the API.
 The PR SHOULD target the stable branch.
 - `patch`: this fixes an issue (not necessarily reported).
 The PR SHOULD target the stable branch.
 - `docs`: this PR is solely about the docs. `pedantic` is implied.